-Summer Institute in Political Psychology at Stanford University
+Summer Institute in Political Psychology (SIPP) at Stanford University

 The Summer Institute in Political Psychology (SIPP) is a three-week intensive training program introducing graduate students and professionals to the world of political psychology scholarship.
 On-line applications are accepted on a first come-first accepted basis.